 When connected over USB to a PC Reach will show up as several devices, one of them will be a serial port.
 You can use this serial port to send correction data to the PC.

 Use a micro-USB OTG cable to connect USB accessories.
 In this mode only USB devices that emulate a serial port could be used.
 Example of popular chips that are supported: FT232, CP2102.
-There are numerous devices built on these chips that will provide you a TTL UART port.
+There are numerous devices built on these chips that will provide you a TTL UART or RS232 port.